Children hurt as school bus collides with lorry and car

 A school bus has been involved in a crash with a car and a lorry near Aberdeen.

-Some children have suffered minor injuries, while two adults have been taken to hospital.
+Some of the 13 children on the bus have suffered minor injuries, while the bus driver has been seriously injured.

 A Scottish Ambulance Service spokeswoman said: "We received a call at 7.43am today to attend a road traffic collision in South Deeside Road in Aberdeen.